Cysharp/MemoryPack/README.md

 }
 ```

-In order to configure set/dictionary's equality comparer, all built-in formatters have a comparer constructor overload.
+In order to configure a set/dictionary's equality comparer, all built-in formatters have a comparer constructor overload.
 You can easily create custom equality-comparer formatters.

 ```csharp
 public sealed class OrdinalIgnoreCaseStringDictionaryFormatter<TValue> : MemoryPackCustomFormatterAttribute<Dictionary<string, TValue?>>